Why Sheffield, and why a rose

 What happens once a Sheffield-hallmarked piece is set aside

-The shop manager or head-office contact sends a clear photo on WhatsApp 07375 071158 or phones 07763 741067.
-We give an indicative figure on the day, send a free Royal Mail Special Delivery prepaid label covered up to £2,500 (higher available on request before posting), and the shop posts the parcel at any Post Office counter.
-For larger silver pieces or a complete canteen, the cover can be raised on request.
+The shop manager or head-office contact sends a clear photo on WhatsApp or phone 07944 014111.
+We give an indicative figure on the day and send a free Royal Mail Special Delivery prepaid label, usually within 30 minutes during working hours.
+Royal Mail cover may be available up to £2,500 depending on the postal method and cover level used, and higher cover can be arranged on request before posting, which matters for a complete canteen or larger hollowware.
+The shop posts the parcel at any Post Office counter and keeps the receipt.

 On arrival, each item is XRF-tested for purity, weighed on calibrated scales, and priced against the LBMA benchmark on the day of valuation.
 A written itemised offer goes back to the charity's head-office contact.
-If accepted, payment is sent by Faster Payments to the charity's registered bank account, same day where the offer is accepted before 3pm UK time.
+If accepted, payment is sent to the charity's registered bank account by Faster Payments within one working hour of acceptance.
 Indicative figures move with the market; the firm offer is set only after the piece is inspected.
-If declined, every item is returned, free, tracked and insured.
+If declined, every item is returned, free, tracked and signed for.

 A 60-second briefing for a volunteer